Overview: Golden Monkey Trekking

 Age limit: You need to be at least 15 years old for this trek.
 This is strictly enforced and there is no flexibility.

-Some travellers can find the treks particularly strenuous; though you’re not climbing up into the volcanoes, and the terrain near the bamboo forests is relatively flat, you’re still going to be at an altitude of around 2000-3000m.
-Don’t be surprised if you feel a bit breathless at this altitude, this is perfectly normal.
+Some travellers can find the treks particularly strenuous; though you’re not climbing up into the volcanoes, and the terrain near the bamboo forests is relatively flat, you’re still going to be at an altitude of around 2,000–3,000m.
+Don’t be surprised if you feel a bit breathless at this altitude; that is perfectly normal.
 We'd advise keeping well hydrated, paying attention to the directions given by your guide, and letting your guide know if you feel unwell at any point during the trek.

 The golden monkeys are a great stand-alone experience for primate lovers, but we also do suggest that anyone trekking to see the mountain gorillas takes part in a trek to see the golden monkeys on the previous day, to help acclimatise to the altitude and surrounding terrain.

 What's it like on the golden monkey trek?You'll usually start early; these treks only take place in the morning.
 Your dedicated private guide, who will be with you for the duration of your trip in Rwanda, will drive you from your lodge to the park headquarters to introduce you to your trekking guide.
 There you’ll join a small group, with a maximum of eight guests, who will be led by the trekking guide and an armed park ranger.

 For a small fee, you’ll also have the choice to hire a porter to accompany you on the trek, to help carry your backpack and offer a hand during tricky parts of the hike.
 Even if you don’t really need one, hiring a porter is a helpful way to contribute directly to the local economy